nashvillephp/nashvillephp.org/CONTRIBUTING.md

 While it's running, [Laravel Mix][] watches all your files, and regenerates assets in the `public/` directory every time a change is made.
 Meanwhile, [Browsersync][] refreshes the pages in your browser automatically.

+You may tail the log to see any emails that are sent during development (`.env.example` is set up to use the `log` driver for email messages):

+    tail -n 100 storage/logs/laravel.log

 That's it!
 Now, you're ready to develop locally.
 When you're ready, push your branch to your fork, and [open a pull request][].